dtekcth/mop_templates/README.md

 ## VS Code users:

+**The extension is now available on the marketplace.
+Just search for MD407.** Please use that version over github releases.

 Install the extension from the [releases](https://github.com/SKyletoft/mop_templates/releases) page, along with [SimServer from gbgmv.se](http://gbgmv.se/studies.html#machprog).

 You install extensions in Visual Studio Code by hitting `Ctrl + Shift + P` and typing `Install from VSIX`.